richardartoul/nola/README.md

 # TODOs

 1. Transactional KV.
-2. FDB registry implementation.
-3. ACL policy for module capabilities + access to host functions.
+2. ACL policy for module capabilities + access to host functions.
-4. Limiting actor memory usage.
+3. Limiting actor memory usage.
-5. Scheduling.
+4. Scheduling.
-6. WASM modules need dedicated storage so they can be large.
+5. WASM modules need dedicated storage so they can be large.
-7. Cycle/dead-lock detection for inter-actor RPC.
+6. Cycle/dead-lock detection for inter-actor RPC.
-8. Use a queue for buffering incoming actor RPCs + backpressure.
+7. Use a queue for buffering incoming actor RPCs + backpressure.

 So many more things.